jeyabalaji/Shiftkey-Labs-AndroidWorkshop/content.md

 18. Connect your android device to your PC/Mac.

 19. Goto settings>>about phone>>click on build number for 5 times.
-(Proceed to next step if you have enabled developper options)
+(Proceed to next step if you have enabled developer options)

-20. Enable USB Debugging in the Developper options.
+20. Enable USB Debugging in the Developer options.

 21. If you want to run the app on a virtual device, Click on run app>> Create a new virtual device.